Ministries & Groups

 This is a Chorley-based Charity housed in a walk-in centre for the homeless and those with related problems.

 St Chad's parishioners have always been generous in donating food and other items as they become needed.
 There is a tub in the church porch where they are collected..

 St Chad's 200 Club

 This is a monthly draw run by St Chad's school and the parish to raise funds for the Church and School Diocesan Levy for schools.
-The annual contribution is £12 for one 'Share'.
+The annual contribution is £15 for one 'Share'.
 This is entered monthly into the Draw which takes place in the school.
-Each month there are three prizes which total £100; they are £50, £30 and £20 and the winning numbers are published in the school and parish newsletters.
+Each month there are three prizes which total £100.
+There are forms for anyone wishing to join at the back of church.

 CHORLEY JUSTICE & PEACE GROUP